Melanie Pearson: Marriage to Joe Mangel

 Melanie was set to marry her fiancé Simon Hunter (Frederick Whitlock) when she was cast in a television dating show along with Joe.
-When she and Joe won a romantic weekend away, Joe declared his feelings for her and Melanie realised her true feelings for him.
+Little explained that Joe realises he "really likes" Melanie but "resigned himself" to giving up on potential romance with her because of Simon.
+Cowden added that Melanie purposely gives "odd answers" on the dating show to avoid being paired with Joe.
+The audience vote for them to win and they are awarded a tickets to a holiday resort.
+At the weekend away, Joe declared his feelings for her and Little described Joe as "embarrassed" but Joe had "loved her all along".
+Melanie realised her true feelings for him.
 Melanie also realised why she was unable to fully commit herself to Simon.
+Cowden told Camp that Melanie's engagement to Simon made her realise she would miss living with Joe and his son, Toby (Ben Geurens).
+She added that upon hearing Joe's admission, Melanie realises that "Yeah, I could have it all with Joe."
 Cowden thought the storyline was wonderful and like the viewers, she got caught up in it.
-Knowing that his children got on well with Melanie was important to Joe and his son, Toby (Ben Geurens), helped him deal with his "awkwardness" towards proposing to her.
+Knowing that his children got on well with Melanie was important to Joe and Toby, helped him deal with his "awkwardness" towards proposing to her.
 Melanie turned down the proposal as a joke, but quickly said yes.
 Cowden told Fletcher that in the end Melanie had fallen for Joe as he was "true, loyal and honest".

 In Australia, there was much anticipation from viewers about the wedding and whether they would actually go through with it.
 Cowden recalled being heckled in shops by fans who demanded to know the story's outcome.
 Well known for a dress sense that is out of the ordinary, Joe begins to worry about what Melanie will wear to their wedding.
 Cowden told Richard Shears from TV Quick that "you can understand poor Joe's concern, dippy Melanie is the sort of character who could turn up in a tutu and tap dance down the aisle."
 Little added that Joe is worried but "he loves her and he figures he's going to marry her, no matter what."
 When Melanie arrives at the church, she is wearing a traditional dress.
 Cowden was happy that Melanie had chosen tradition over kookiness because she had taken the wedding so seriously in the story.
 Both Cowden and Little were proud of the romance story they had helped to create.
 She added "we both love our characters, we've worked very hard to make the romance special."